nomothetis/SemverKit/README.md

 1. Clone this github repository, and build the project.
 1. Run the tests, just for sanity.
 They should all pass.
-1. Copy `OptionKit.framework` from the `DerivedData` directoy to `/Library/Frameworks`
+1. Copy `SemverKit.framework` from the `DerivedData` directoy to `/Library/Frameworks`
   (this will require `sudo` access)

-OptionKit should now be available for use from a command line script.
+SemverKit should now be available for use from a command line script.
 The shebang needs to read:

 ```swift
 #!/usr/bin/env xcrun swift -F /Library/Frameworks
 ```

 This is because the Swift compiler, unlike Clang, doesn't automatically pick up frameworks in `/Library/Frameworks`.